Gabriel Arias Preview, Player Props: Guardians vs. Dodgers

 Gabriel Arias At The Plate

-- Arias has seven doubles, seven home runs and 26 walks while batting .198.
+- Arias is batting .198 with seven doubles, seven home runs and 26 walks.

-- He has homered in seven games this year (9.3%), homering in 2.9% of his trips to the plate.
+- In seven games this season, he has hit a home run (9.3%, and 2.9% of his trips to the dish).

-- In 13.3% of his games this year, Arias has had at least one RBI.
-He's picked up more than one in 6.7%.
+- In 13.3% of his games this year, Arias has driven in at least one run.
+In five of those games (6.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.